scala/docs.scala-lang/_overviews/scala3-book/types-opaque-types.md

 def someComputation(L: Logarithms)(init: L.Logarithm): L.Logarithm = ...
 ```

+#### Boxing Overhead
+Type abstractions, such as `type Logarithm` erase to their bound (which is `Any` in our case).
+That is, although we do not need to manually wrap and unwrap the `Double` value, there will be still some boxing overhead related to boxing the primitive type `Double`.

 ## Opaque Types
-Instead of manually splitting our `Logarithms` component into an abstract part and into a concrete implementation, we can simply use opaque types in Scala 3 to achieve the same effect:
+Instead of manually splitting our `Logarithms` component into an abstract part and into a concrete implementation, we can simply use opaque types in Scala 3 to achieve a similar effect:

 ```scala
 object Logarithms: